adempus/adempus/README.md

 <h1>👋🏽🌎 <br>I'm Jeff!</h1>
 </div>
 <div align="left">
-A computer science student and software engineer specializing in web APIs and full-stack application development.
-Also an embedded hobbyist with interests in environmental tech, IoT, and informatics.
+A computer science student and software engineer specializing in web APIs and full-stack app development.
+Also an embedded hobbyist with interests in environmental tech, IoT, and data engineering.
 Looking to learn and expand my skillset across various domains.
 </div>
 <br>
 <ul align="left">